Lord-of-Waffles/InfoSec24/Week5Uryyb,Greb!.md

 THAT'S IT.
 YOU'RE NOW OFFICIALLY A CODEBREAKER!
 AS YOU SEE, SIMPLE SUBSTITUTION CIPHERS CAN BE BROKEN WITH FREQUENCY ANALYSIS.
 SEE YOU AT HTTP://TEROKARVINEN.COM

-Here's the program in it's finished state, with all the functions used to crack this:
+Here's the program in its finished state, with all the functions used to crack this:

 ```
 from collections import Counter